stgibson/capstone_2_travel_activities/README.md

 directory.
 In order to run tests for the front end, run `npm i` and then `npm test` in the frontend/ directory.

+## User Flow
+01234567890123456789012345678901234567890123456789012345678901234567890123456789
+If the user is visiting the website for the first time, the user must first create an account by entering a username and a password.
+If the user already has an account, the user must log in using the same username and password the user used to create an account.
+The user may search for a list of activities by entering a city and its country in a form on the Home Page.
+If there are no known activities in the user's input, a message will be displayed letting the user know this.
+Otherwise, a list of activities by name will be displayed on the page.
+The user may navigate to a page showing details on an activity by clicking on the activity's name.
+The user can view details on the activity, and the user may choose to add it to their list of favorite activities.
+The user may also click on a link in the navigation bar to see the user's list of favorite activities.
+On the favorite activities page, the user may choose to remove an activity from the user's list.
+The user can also use the navigation bar to navigate to a page to create a travel plan.
+The user creates a travel plan by entering the name of the travel plan and the number of days in the travel plan to a form, and then submitting the form.
+The user will then be redirected to a page showing a list of the user's travel plans.
+The user can use the navigation bar to return to this page any time the user is logged in.
+The user can click on a travel plan on this page to navigate to a list of the days in the travel plan, with each day containing a dropdown menu to select an activity from the user's favorite activities list to add to the day.
+Each activity in each day is displayed with a button the user can click to remove the activity from the day in the travel plan.
+The user can also use the navigation bar at any time to return back to the home page or to log out when the user is done for the day.

 ## API Links
 [Amadeus for Developers: Tours and Activities](https://developers.amadeus.com/self-service/category/destination-content/api-doc/tours-and-activities/api-reference)